Aortic valve disease

 Each valve has flaps, also called cusps or leaflets, that open and close once during each heartbeat.

-In aortic valve disease, the valve between the lower left heart chamber and the body's main artery doesn't work properly.
+In aortic valve disease, the valve between the lower left heart chamber and the body's main artery doesn't work as it should.
 The lower left heart chamber is called the left ventricle.
 The body's main artery is called the aorta.

 The valve may become thick and stiff or the valve may not close properly.